Steven M. Wellner

-Education and career
+Early life

-Wellner earned his Bachelor of Arts from University of Virginia, in 1981, and Juris Doctor from the University of Michigan Law School in 1985.
+Born in Madison, Wisconsin, Wellner grew up outside Baltimore, Maryland.
+He earned a Bachelor of Arts degree from the University of Virginia in 1981 and graduated Juris Doctor from the University of Michigan Law School in 1985.

+Career

-Wellner worked in the Washington, D.C. office of Kirkland & Ellis, where he was a partner.
+In his early career, Wellner joined the Washington, D.C. office of Kirkland & Ellis, where he became a partner.

 D.C. superior court

-President Barack Obama nominated Wellner on November 21, 2013, to a 15-year term as an associate judge on the Superior Court of the District of Columbia.
+On November 21, 2013, President Barack Obama nominated Wellner to a 15-year term as an associate judge on the Superior Court of the District of Columbia.
 On March 24, 2014, the Senate Committee on Homeland Security and Governmental Affairs held a hearing on his nomination.
 His nomination expired on January 3, 2015, with the end of the 113th United States Congress.

 On April 30, 2015, President Obama renominated Wellner to the same court to the seat vacated by Judge Kaye K. Christian.
 On June 24, 2015, the committee reported his nomination favorably to the senate floor.
 On November 19, 2015, the Senate confirmed his nomination by voice vote.
 He was sworn in on February 19, 2016.

 Personal life

-Born in Madison, Wisconsin, Wellner grew up outside Baltimore, Maryland.
-He currently lives in Washington, D.C. with his wife Amy Saltzman.
+Wellner currently lives in Washington, D.C. with his wife Amy Saltzman.
 They have two children.